Include a header that identifies proxies

 Method 2: Add a separate behavior

 With this method, you add another behavior—Enhanced Proxy Detection with GeoGuard - Forward Header Enrichment—to a separate rule, and set its slider to “On.”
 This lets you better control how the header is applied.
-You would add this behavior to the rule and use a unique Match criteria.
+You would add this behavior to a separate rule and use a unique Match criteria.
 Only requests that meet that match criteria will include the header.

 You also need Enhanced Proxy Detection with GeoGuard